Semantic Self-Distillation for Language Model Uncertainty

 \subsection{Models and Dataset Generation}

-We evaluate the SSD distribution in the context of short-form question answering, using the TriviaQA dataset \citep{joshi-etal-2017-triviaqa}.
-We construct a training set of $N_{train}=4000$ prompts and report results on a held-out test set of $N_{test}=1000$ prompts.
+We evaluate SSD in the context of short-form question answering, using the TriviaQA~\citep{joshi-etal-2017-triviaqa} and MMLU~\citep{hendrycks2021measuring} datasets.
+We construct training sets of $N_{train}=4{,}000$ prompts and report results on held-out test sets of $N_{test}=1{,}000$ prompts.

 MMLU is formatted as a multiple-choice benchmark, as opposed to the open-ended TriviaQA.
 To properly assess semantic dispersion and enable comparison across datasets, we use a filtered subset of MMLU containing only open-ended questions \citep{myrzakhan2024openllmleaderboardmultichoiceopenstylequestions}.

 We select these datasets because they represent two distinct task types: \textbf{knowledge-seeking} (TriviaQA) and \textbf{reasoning-heavy} (MMLU).
 Prior work has found semantic dispersion to be a useful proxy for language model uncertainty in the former task type and less so in the latter \citep{xiong2024efficient}; as such MMLU provides a more challenging setting for evaluating SSD, although in practice it reflects a mixture of both task types.

 We evaluate across five model families: \textbf{Mistral} (Ministral-8B-Instruct), \textbf{Llama-3} (3.1-8B-Instruct, 3.2-3B-Instruct), \textbf{Qwen} (Qwen3-4B-Instruct-2507, Qwen3-8B), \textbf{Gemma} (Gemma-3-4B) and \textbf{SmolLM} (SmolLM3-3B)~\citep{grattafiori2024llama, mistralai_ministraux_2024, yang2025qwen3technicalreport, gemmateam2025gemma3technicalreport, bakouch2025smollm3}.
 These models span multiple architectural families, parameter scales (3B-8B), and training pipelines, allowing us to assess the robustness and generality of SSD across diverse backbone designs rather than tailoring it to a single model.

 For all experiments, we use Qwen3-8B as the oracle `judge' model to determine the correctness of generated answers given a reference answer~\citep{zheng2023judge}.

-For each prompt and model, we sample $S=32$ samples at temperature $T=1$.
-We additionally sample a single `default' answer at $T=0.1$ which we input to the judge model to generate the hallucination label.
+For each prompt and model, we generate $S=32$ stochastic samples at temperature $T=1$.
+We additionally sample a single `default' answer at $T=0.1$, which is provided to the judge model to obtain the hallucination label.

-For the answer embedding, we use EmbeddingGemma~\citep{vera2025embeddinggemmapowerfullightweighttext}, with the embedding truncated to a dimension of $d_z=128$ .
-For hallucination detection, we further reduce dimensionality using PCA to $d_z'=16$, following ablation studies detailed in Appendix Section \ref{sec:ablations}.
+For answer embeddings, we use EmbeddingGemma~\citep{vera2025embeddinggemmapowerfullightweighttext}, with the embedding truncated to a dimension of $d_z=128$.
+For hallucination prediction, we further reduce dimensionality using PCA to $d_z'=16$, following ablation studies detailed in Appendix~\ref{sec:ablations}.
 For likelihood-based OOD verification, we set $d_z'=32$.